 That’s why we pray each Sunday, “Your kingdom come…on earth as it is in heaven.”
 It is not a concern about a cushy afterlife in store for some of us who make the grade, someday.
 If it was, then Christianity could be justly accused of being some sort of pie-in-the-sky religion rather than the thy-kingdom-come-on-earth religion that it is.
 If Easter is just about Jesus exiting the tomb in some ethereal spiritual sense, leaving a body in the tomb to rot, leaving the world to stew in its own juices, then what hope is there for us, for the world?

-Nor is living Christ just about having some warm feeling in your heart, some vague inclinations of a spiritual nature.
+Nor is the living Christ just about having some warm feeling in your heart, some vague inclinations of a spiritual nature.
 It is about kingdom-on-earth-as-in-heaven.
 It isn’t just about warmed hearts; it’s about transformed bodies, a new heaven and new earth.
 Karl Marx charged that Christianity lulls people into political complacency, willing to tolerate other people’s misery and injustice because Christianity has got nothing but heaven in its head, some future spiritual experience removed from the here and now.

 Although Marx well understood many Christians, he did not understand Christianity any better than they did.
 The first witnesses to Easter knew full well that something had happened to them, and their world had been entered, encountered, transformed and reformed.
 Easter wasn’t God saying, “Let me get you out of this terrible, deadly, tearful world.”
 Easter was God saying, “Let me show you what I am doing to you and your world.”
-The disciples did not know what to name the ‘something’ that had happened to them to restore their lives and their dreams, but wherever it was, it was like their master was still with them, so they called it resurrection.
+The disciples did not know what to name the ‘something’ that had happened to them to restore their lives and their dreams, but whatever it was, it was like their master was still with them, so they called it resurrection.